vas3k/GodMode2/README.md

 class MyDatabase(BaseDatabase):
     dsn = "postgresql+psycopg2://username:password@postgres.example.com/dbname"

-MyDatabase.bind()
+MyDatabase.bind()  # you need to call bind() before any table declarations

 class User(MyDatabase.TableBase):
     __table__ = sa.Table("users", MyDatabase.metadata, autoload=True)
-    # you can specify all table columns here, but autoload=True will try to do it for you
+    # you can declare your table columns here, but autoload=True will try to do it for you
 ```

 **Second step:** create new model file for users admin in `models` directory.
 For example `users.py`.